AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 When ``USE_CUDA=TRUE``, these functions automatically implement the corresponding reductions on GPUs in an efficient manner.

-Function template :cpp:`ParallelFor` can be used to implement user-defined reduction functions over :cpp:`MultiFab`\ s.
+Function template :cpp:`ParReduce` can be used to implement user-defined reduction functions over :cpp:`MultiFab`\ s.
 For example, the following function computes the sum of total kinetic energy using the data in a :cpp:`MultiFab` storing the mass and momentum density.